-Digital Zen Alarm Clock - We no longer offer this product, please visit Now & Zen
+Digital Zen Alarm Clock - Available at Now & Zen

 This beautiful, chiming clock is a big leap in meditation timers.
 The best features of this clock are the beautiful solid, wood cases and the true sound of a chiming metal bar.
 The digital display is large and lights up with the touch of a button or can stay lit constantly when connected to the included AC Adapter.
 The clock also has battery backup and can work exclusively on batteries for travel.

 The clock can be set to chime hourly like a Grandfather clock and, as it's title suggests, it has a full function alarm.
 The countdown timer can be set with separate hour, minute, and second buttons.
 The ending signal is a single ring of the metal chime.
 The signal follows a Golden Mean Progression of successive chimes.
 This means that the time between chimes becomes progressively shorter until the chime rings every 5 seconds.
 The chime sequence can be stopped at any point with the press of a button.
 This signal pattern is the same for the alarm clock.

 This clock has additional functions, but is not as programmable as the Invisible Clock.
 It can be set to repeat a certain interval of time over and over until interrupted.
 But, it cannot be programmed to ring at variable intervals of time.

 Zen Timepiece - Available at Now & Zen